stevenrouk/evolution-of-machine-learning/README.md

 I was able to achieve surprisingly good results with very little preprocessing or fine-tuning.
 The steps shown below comprised my primary analysis pipeline for the majority of the project.

-1. First, I converted the paper descriptions into tf-idf vectors using scikit-learn's TfidfVectorizer.
+1. **TfidfVectorizer** — First, I converted the paper descriptions into tf-idf vectors using scikit-learn's TfidfVectorizer.
 I removed stop words as part of this process.
-2. Then, I fit an NMF model using the number of topics I was interested in fitting.
+2. **NMF Model** — Then, I fit an NMF model using the number of topics I was interested in fitting.
 For the majority of the analysis, I looked at 10 topics and got good results—however, I also looked at 3, 15, 20, and 30 topics, which gave additional insight into the data.
-3. Finally, I used the factored matrices `W` (the document-topic matrix) and `H` (the vocabulary-topic matrix) to look at the relationship between the text and the latent topics I had extracted.
+3. **Topic Modeling Matrices** — Finally, I used the factored matrices `W` (the document-topic matrix) and `H` (the vocabulary-topic matrix) to look at the relationship between the text and the latent topics I had extracted.

 Although I usually would have done more feature engineering through word lemmatization, custom stop words, or vocabulary reduction, I was surprised to find that my NMF model didn't appear to need it to return very good results.